-The Superb Parrot is a rare sight, and is listed as a vulnerable species in the ACT and NSW, endangered in Victoria, and is protected nationally and internationally under laws and conventions.
+The Superb Parrot is listed as a vulnerable species in the ACT and NSW and is protected nationally and internationally.
+Land clearing has destroyed much of the habitat they need to nest in.

 Superb Parrots feed mainly on the ground during early mornings and late afternoons.
 They forage for food with family members or in small flocks of up to thirty birds.
 Superb Parrots enjoy eating the seeds of grasses and plants, fruits, berries, nectar, flowers and some insects.